Carbon-Twelve-C12/quantera/docs/implementation_plan_update.md

    - Data provider integrations for impact verification
    - Compliance with emerging sustainability disclosure requirements

+### Backend Extensibility Improvements

+- **Pluggable TreasuryService Architecture**: The backend TreasuryService now supports pluggable deployment and compliance logic via the new `TokenDeployer` and `ComplianceChecker` interfaces.
+This enables easy integration of custom smart contract deployment and compliance/KYC/AML checks, with mock implementations for local development and testing.
+- **Comprehensive Testing and Documentation**: The new architecture is fully tested, with unit tests verifying compliance enforcement and token deployment logic.
+Documentation has been added for all extensible interfaces, making it easy for future contributors to integrate real modules.
+- **Ready for Integration**: The backend is now ready for integration with real deployment and compliance modules as they become available.

 ## Next Steps

 To complete our comprehensive asset tokenization platform, we need to focus on: